-The Master's of Architecture is traditionally a one year degree taken immediately after completing the B.Arch and is often considered the "fifth year."
+The Master's of Architecture is traditionally a one year degree taken immediately after completing the Bachelor of Science in Architecture and is often considered the "fifth year."

-The fifth year M.Arch is dedicated to intensive graduate-level classroom and studio work, culminating in a design thesis project.
+The fifth year Master of Architecture is dedicated to intensive graduate-level classroom and studio work, culminating in a design thesis project.

 Degree earned: Master of Architecture (professional) — recognized by all state licensing boards and accredited by the National Architectural Accrediting Board (NAAB).